Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Ion escape and precipitation modeling

 The following right handed cartesian coordinate system was used in the simulations: The $x$-axis points from the center of the planet against the solar wind flow which is assumed to flow along the Mars-Sun line, the IMF component perpendicular to the solar wind flow is along the $y$-axis and, thus, the convection electric field is along the $z$-axis.
 The size of the simulation box extends from -15\,$R_{\rm M}$ to 15\,$R_{\rm M}$, with $R_{\rm M}$ as the radius of Mars ($R_\textrm{M}$ = 3390 km) , in all three coordinate directions with $123\times123\times123$ grid cells, each having a size of $847.5\,\rm{km} = R_{\rm M}/4$.
 Mars is assumed to be unmagnetized, the solar wind consists of a single species H$^+$ and the simulation timestep is 50\,ms.

-{The three global hybrid simulations performed in this study used the same grid cell and simulation domain sizes to keep the model results comparable to each other.
-This means that the spatial resolution was quite coarse near the inner boundary (see Table~\ref{tab:Hybrid}), which can affect the morpohology of the magnetic and electric field at low altitudes.
-However, the oxygen ion escape and precipitation rates in the 1\,EUV$_{\odot}$ case were found to be close to earlier high-resolution simulations for Mars suggesting that the used spatial resolution does not affect our conclusions \citep{Jarvinen2018}.}
+The three global hybrid simulations performed in this study used the same grid cell and simulation domain sizes to keep the model results comparable to each other.
+This means that the spatial resolution was quite coarse near the inner boundary (see Table~\ref{tab:Hybrid}), which can affect the morpohology of the magnetic and electric field at low altitudes. {However, the oxygen ion escape and precipitation rates in the 1\,EUV$_{\odot}$ case were found to be of the same order of magnitude than in our earlier simulations for Mars under moderate solar EUV conditions suggesting that the used spatial resolution does not affect our conclusions \citep{Brain2010,kallio10}.}